massenergize/rad_pipeline/README.rst

 -  Data last updated June 2020.
 Data date range includes 01/02/2015 -
    06/09/2020.
 -  Sectors: Residential, Small Commercial.
+-  Observation: This datasource does NOT have zipcode of installation, only "City/Town"

 Production Tracking System for Solar Photovoltaic Report (PV in PTS)
 --------------------------------------------------------------------